 You'll receive your result from NHS Test and Trace via text message or email.

-After a positive PCR test result and self-isolation, people should not have a further test of either kind within 90 days of their positive test.
+After a positive test result and self-isolation, people should not have a further test of either kind within 90 days of their positive test.

 Positive results from tests will be collected by NHS Test and Trace and published as part of the daily case numbers, including how many positive cases are detected with this new method of testing.
 NHS COVID-19 app users should input their results into the app.